phyllist/ULTRA/README.md

 9. [PDGD](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/pdgd.py): this model is an implementation of the Pairwise Differentiable Gradient Descent algorithm in <a href="https://arxiv.org/abs/1809.08415">*Differentiable unbiased online learning to rank*</a>

+10. [PAIRREGM](https://github.com/phyllist/ULTRA/blob/master/ultra/learning_algorithm/pairwise_reg_em.py): this model is an implementation of the pairwise regression-based EM algorithm of our paper "Unbiased Pairwise Learning to Rank in Recommender Systems".

 ### Ranking Models

 1. [Linear](https://github.com/ULTR-Community/ULTRA/blob/master/learning_algorithm/ranking_model/Linear.py): this is a linear ranking algorithm that compute ranking scores with a linear function.